CommonAccord/Site-Org/Doc/MassIT/MSA/Sec/Def.md

 84.Def="hCentive Agreement" has the meaning set forth in Section 6.1(c).

-85 "hCentive Credit" has the meaning set forth in Section 12.3.
+85.Ti"hCentive Credit" has the meaning set forth in Section 12.3.

 86.Def="hCentive Software" means the hCentive product identified in the Task Order for New HIX/IES.